-A study conducted in New York in 2007 found that poverty, frequent mobility, low literacy, language and cultural barriers impede agricultural workers' access to social services and cost-effective primary health care.27 The small percentage of agricultural workers who do take advantage of health services face more issues: a limited means of transportation, language and cultural barriers, no health coverage, cost of services, the lack of time-efficient healthcare delivery methods and the medical referral system.28 For over 55 years, health centers have provided primary care services to agricultural workers via the federal Health Center Program.29 Health centers are community-based and patientdirected organizations that serve populations with limited access to health care.
-These include lowincome populations, the uninsured, those with limited English proficiency, agricultural workers, individuals and families experiencing homelessness, and those living in public housing.30 Some Health Centers receive federal funds to provide health services to agricultural worker patients.
-In 2019, the Health and Resources Services Administration (HRSA) of the U.S. Department of Health and Human Services reported that the health center program provided health services to 1,031,049 agricultural workers (including family members) as reported by all Community Health Centers; of which 903,842 received services from 175 centers with specific funds to help agricultural workers.31 According to HRSA's Health Center Data, the following are the most common diagnoses reported by Health Centers for this set of patients in 2019.^{22(p6)} See NCFH's fact sheet on Farmworker Health for more detailed information about health issues among agricultural workers nationally.
+A study conducted in New York in 2007 found that poverty, frequent mobility, low literacy, language and cultural barriers impede agricultural workers' access to social services and cost-effective primary health care.27 The small percentage of agricultural workers who do take advantage of health services face more issues: a limited means of transportation, language and cultural barriers, no health coverage, cost of services, the lack of time-efficient healthcare delivery methods and the medical referral system.28 For over 55 years, health centers have provided primary care services to agricultural workers via the federal Health Center Program.29 Health centers are community-based and patient-directed organizations that serve populations with limited access to health care.
+These include low-income populations, the uninsured, those with limited English proficiency, agricultural workers, individuals and families experiencing homelessness, and those living in public housing.30 Some Health Centers receive federal funds to provide health services to agricultural worker patients.
+In 2021, the Health and Resources Services Administration (HRSA) of the U.S. Department of Health and Human Services reported that the health center program provided health services to 1,015,162 agricultural workers (including family members) as reported by all Community Health Centers; of which 88% received services from 175 centers with specific funds to help agricultural workers.31 According to HRSA's Health Center Data, the following are the most common diagnoses reported by Health Centers for agricultural workers and their families in 2021.^{22(p6)}

-Diagnosis Number of Agricultural Worker Patient with Diagnosis, 2019
+Diagnosis Number of Agricultural Worker Patients with Diagnosis,

+2021 (n = 1,015,162)

-Overweight/obesity 217,642
+Overweight/obesity 259,083

-Hypertension 106,574
+Hypertension 115,908

-Diabetes mellitus 82,968
+Diabetes mellitus 91,124

-Anxiety disorders, including post-traumatic stress disorder (PTSD) 41,967
+Anxiety disorders, including post-traumatic stress 51,087

+disorder (PTSD)

-Other mental disorders, excluding drug or alcohol dependence 33,659
+Other mental disorders, excluding drug or alcohol 36,788

+dependence

-Depression & other mood disorders 33,107
+Depression & other mood disorders 36,317

-Otitis media and Eustachian tube disorders 26,830

-Asthma 26,289
+Asthma 25,665

-Contact dermatitis and other eczema 18,843

-Lack of expected normal physiological development (such as delayed milestone, failure to gain weight, failure to thrive), nutritional deficiencies in children only.
-This does not include sexual or mental development.
-18,384
+Lack of expected normal physiological development 23,474

+(such as delayed milestone, failure to gain weight, failure

+to thrive), nutritional deficiencies in children only.
+This

+does not include sexual or mental development.

+Contact dermatitis and other eczema 14,587